Skincredible

 Snail Mucin, Salmon Sperm & Skincare Secrets with Dr. Ted Lain

 In today's podcast episode, Dr. Lain and Dr. Swanson discuss an overview of skincare for different types of patients.
 This includes the importance of sunscreen, the science behind skin health, and specific recommendations for different patient populations such as those with eczema, acne, and skin of color.
 They also explore innovative ingredients and treatments, including, but not limited to: Salmon Sperm, Snail Mucin, European BEMT filters, Thiamidol, and more.
 The conversation emphasizes the significance of education in skincare and the need for personalized approaches to skin health.
 Chapters 00:00 Welcome and Intro to Dr. Ted Lain 02:50 Why do we Need Skin Doctors, Anyway 04:11 The Skin and Longevity 05:17 Cutaneous Immunologists 06:05 Tanning 08:31 BEMT & Sunscreens 10:24 Skincare in Eczema Patients 14:45 Skincare in Acne Patients 17:09 Tween Skincare Mania 19:12 Glass Skin, K-Beauty 20:34 Skincare in Aging Patients 26: 35 Snail Mucin 27:08 Salmon Sperm 30:16 Red Light Therapy 32:03 Skincare in Patients of Color 37:53 Thank you Dr. Lain 38:41 The Science of Skin Podcast 39:46 Thanks for Tuning In!
-Keywords skincare, dermatology, podcast, Dr. Ted Lain, Dr. Lisa Swanson, skin health, eczema, acne, aging, sunscreen, red light therapy, skin of color Links and Attachments Science of Skin Podcast HERE More about Dr. Ted Lain HERE Dr. Swanson's Favorite Things List HERE National Eczema Association Seal of Acceptance Directory HERE Send a text The information shared on this podcast is for educational purposes only and is not a substitute for personalized medical advice.
+Keywords skincare, dermatology, podcast, Dr. Ted Lain, Dr. Lisa Swanson, skin health, eczema, acne, aging, sunscreen, red light therapy, skin of color Links and Attachments Science of Skin Podcast HERE More about Dr. Ted Lain HERE Dr. Swanson's Favorite Things List HERE National Eczema Association Seal of Acceptance Directory HERE Send us Fan Mail The information shared on this podcast is for educational purposes only and is not a substitute for personalized medical advice.
 Always consult your physician regarding your health.

 40 min